THE STUDY OF PEACEMAKING AND JUSTICE IN THE PALESTINIAN CONTEXT

 Focusing on the students at Bethlehem Bible College, this program plans to train young scholars in qualitative field research to research the needs and changing trends in the Palestinian community.
 This research will build a body of scholarship that will inform the pursuit of peacemaking and justice and the strengthening of Palestinian society.

-• The Academic Coalition for Interfaith Dialogue in PalestineThe faculties of Shari’a Law in An-Najah National University in Nablus and of Bethlehem Bible College in Bethlehem, Palestine, formed in October 2019 an academic coalition to initiate and conduct a two-year project into enhancing interfaith relationships in Muslim and Christian institutions.These two leading institutions in Palestine that prepare religious leaders and shape religious thinking will complement each other’s efforts to build a society shaped by freedom and diversity.
+The faculties of Shari’a Law in An-Najah National University in Nablus and of Bethlehem Bible College in Bethlehem formed an academic coalition in October 2019 to enhance interfaith relationships in Muslim and Christian institutions.
+These two leading institutions in Palestine that prepare religious leaders and shape religious thinking will complement each other’s efforts to build a society shaped by freedom and diversity.
+This cooperative dialogue project features prominently in the program of the Certificate Program’s Summer Intensive.
+Students in the Intensive visit An-Najah University for a day to interact with professors and students there.

 ACCREDITATION